rockset/rockset-go-client/openapi/docs/UpdateVirtualInstanceRequest.md

 `func (o *UpdateVirtualInstanceRequest) HasAutoSuspendSeconds() bool`

 HasAutoSuspendSeconds returns a boolean if a field has been set.

+### GetMountRefreshIntervalSeconds

+`func (o *UpdateVirtualInstanceRequest) GetMountRefreshIntervalSeconds() int32`

+GetMountRefreshIntervalSeconds returns the MountRefreshIntervalSeconds field if non-nil, zero value otherwise.

+### GetMountRefreshIntervalSecondsOk

+`func (o *UpdateVirtualInstanceRequest) GetMountRefreshIntervalSecondsOk() (*int32, bool)`

+GetMountRefreshIntervalSecondsOk returns a tuple with the MountRefreshIntervalSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMountRefreshIntervalSeconds

+`func (o *UpdateVirtualInstanceRequest) SetMountRefreshIntervalSeconds(v int32)`

+SetMountRefreshIntervalSeconds sets MountRefreshIntervalSeconds field to given value.

+### HasMountRefreshIntervalSeconds

+`func (o *UpdateVirtualInstanceRequest) HasMountRefreshIntervalSeconds() bool`

+HasMountRefreshIntervalSeconds returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)